-Note: All required files must be in accessible locations in your infrastructure during the installation process.
+All required files must be in accessible locations in your infrastructure during the installation process.
 For example, locate the files on an accessible server, or your local machine.

-Note: This procedure assumes that you have DHCP or DNS enabled as required by your network.
+This procedure assumes that you have DHCP or DNS enabled as required by your network.

-- 1. Obtain the Services Director OVA package from Pulse Secure Support.
-See "Obtaining the Services Director VA OVA Package" on page 14. - 2.
-Obtain the Services Director license from your Pulse Secure account team.
-For details about obtaining your license keys, see "Obtaining Services Director Licenses" on page 14. - 3.
+- Obtain the Services Director OVA package from Ivanti Support.
+See "Obtaining the Services Director VA OVA Package" on the next page. - 2.
+Obtain the Services Director license from your Ivanti account team.
+For details about obtaining your license keys, see "Obtaining Services Director Licenses" on the next page. - 3.
 Install the Services Director OVA package on vSphere to create the Services Director VA.
-See "Creating a VM in vSphere" on page 14. - 4.
+See "Creating a VM in vSphere" on the next page. - 4.
 Power on the Services Director VA in vSphere and access the Services Director VA with any browser, using its HTTP URL.
 Log in using the default username (admin) and password (password). - 5.
 The Setup Wizard runs automatically.
 Use the wizard to configure your Primary Services Director VA.
-See "Running the Services Director VA Setup Wizard" on page 79. - 6.
-Review and configure the Settings for the Services Director VA, see "Installing the Services Director VA on vSphere" on page 13. - 7.
+See "Running the Services Director VA Setup Wizard" on page 96. - 6.
+Review and configure the Settings for the Services Director VA, see "Installing the Services Director VA on vSphere" above. - 7.
 Repeat steps 3 to 5 of this process for the Secondary Services Director to form an HA pair.